Houthis Attack Multiple Ships, Damage 1 in Red Sea

 The Houthis—a Zaydi Shiite faction listed as a Specially Designated Global Terrorist (SDGT) group by the U.S. government—claimed credit for two attacks on commercial ships in the Red Sea and another in the Mediterranean Sea.

-The U.S. Central Command (CENTCOM)—the military component overseeing U.S. operations in the Middle East—confirmed attacks targeting the two commercial vessels in a press statement on the evening of July 15.
+U.S. Central Command (CENTCOM)—the military component overseeing U.S. operations in the Middle East—confirmed attacks targeting the two commercial vessels in a statement on the evening of July 15.

 CENTCOM identified the first of the two ships targeted in the Red Sea as a Panama-flagged, Israel-owned, Monaco-operated tanker vessel called the MT Bentley I.

-The U.S. command said the ship reported no damage or injuries despite being targeted by missiles, unmanned aerial vehicles, two small boats, and another uncrewed surface vessel (USV).
+The U.S. command stated that the ship reported no damage or injuries despite being targeted by missiles, unmanned aerial vehicles, two small boats, and another uncrewed surface vessel (USV).

 It identified the second vessel targeted in the Red Sea as a Liberia-flagged, Marshall Islands-owned, Greece-operated crude oil tanker known as the MT Chios Lion.

-The U.S. military component said a USV drone boat did strike the oil vessel and caused damage, but said the ship’s crew had not reported injuries or requested assistance.
+The U.S. military component stated that a USV drone boat did strike the oil vessel and caused damage, but it noted that the ship’s crew had not reported injuries or requested assistance.

 A press representative for the Houthis shared footage purporting to show the strike on the Chios Lion.